Jump to: Links to Full Articles

 E.C.
 Rucker – Though a New Mexico lawman, he aligned with the outlaw, John Good.

 David Rudabaugh, aka: Dirty Dave (1854-1886) – Better known as an outlaw, Rudabaugh briefly served as a lawman in Las Vegas, New Mexico.
-However, this was as part of the crooked Dodge City Gang.
+However, this was a part of the crooked Dodge City Gang.
 He rode with the likes of the Roark Gang, Doc Holliday, and Billy the Kid.
 He was shot and beheaded by vigilantes in Mexico in 1886.

 Rufus “Windy” Ruff – An outlaw, he was lynched in Mora County, New Mexico for killing Charles Norton.

 John D. Ruggles (1859-1892) – Getting into trouble at an early age, John Ruggles served time in prison for robbery when he was still a young man.
 When he was released he and his brother, Charles, robbed the Redding & Weaverville stage just outside Redding, California.
 In the process, Charles was shot in the face and the stage guard was killed.
-Thinking his brother dead, John hid the money and fled.
-However, Charles survived and both were apprehended and taken to jail.
-On July 24, 1892, a vigilante mob stormed the jail, hauled out the two men and hanged them.
-The hidden loot was never found.

 Matt Rush – A suspected rustler, he was killed by Tom Horn on July 9, 1900, near Brown’s Hole, Wyoming.

 William “Bill” Ryan (18??-1889) – Also known as Tom Hall and “Whiskey Head” Ryan, because he was a heavy drinker, Ryan was a member of the James Gang.
-He was sentenced to prison for train robbery and after he was released he was found dead in the woods with his head smashed.
+He was sentenced to prison for train robbery, and after he was released, he was found dead in the woods with his head smashed.